The Day of Black Sun: Part 1

+Part 2

 Toph finds the bunker inside a nearby volcano, and the three enter as the eclipse starts.
 The fleet captures much of the capital, while Aang and his friends find Azula in Ozai's place.
 She reveals she knew about the invasion for months and is unsurprised that Aang survived.
 Although the heroes corner Azula in a fight, they realize that she was simply stalling until the eclipse ends.
 Azula taunts Sokka by revealing Suki's imprisonment, and Sokka unsuccessfully attempts to make Azula reveal where she is.
 Meanwhile, Zuko enters Ozai's chamber, explaining that Azula was the one who "killed" Aang, who is actually still alive.
 Zuko defies and denounces his father, condemning his abusive treatment of him and vowing to help Aang.
 Ozai reveals that he nearly killed Zuko on Azulon's orders, (Note: As depicted in "Zuko Alone") only for Ursa to kill Azulon instead to protect her son, for which she was banished.
 The eclipse ends and a fight breaks out between the pair.

 Realizing what is happening, Azula escapes with firebending.
 Aang evacuates, realizing he isn't ready to face Ozai.
 The fleet attempt to retreat, but are cornered by airships.
 Zuko rushes to free his uncle, Iroh, only to find that he already escaped after furtive and intense training.
 (Note: As depicted in "Sokka's Master") On Hakoda's orders, Aang flees to the Western Air Temple on Appa with Katara, Sokka, Toph, Haru, Teo, and the Duke while the rest surrender.
 Zuko follows closely behind.